thepwagner/hermit/README.md

 Hermit is an experimental CI server for building container images from GitHub repositories.
 Hermit's schtick is to run builds in ephemeral virtual machines that are limited to HTTP/HTTPS network connections through a custom proxy.
 The idea was to satisfy the [Hermetic requirement from SLSA level 4](https://slsa.dev/requirements#build-requirements), without requiring purpose-built build tools (e.g. bazel).
 Hermit runs existing build tools, and locks them to a fixed snapshot of the internet.

 Hermit was designed to run on my home infra, and is not intended to be used.
+It was a cool experiment that is no longer used or maintained.

 Hermit's proxy has several features: